 There is one story I am glad my wife witnessed, because nobody ever believed Stan or me without her nodding approval of its validity.
 At that time, Stan was living on Toledo.
 At the end of his long pier, there was a big bream bed.
 We frequented it often, even though by now I was a staunch bass fisherman with my own tackle box just for bass.

 I spotted a huge bass swimming just under the surface right alongside the pier.
 I hurried back to my Ranger Bass Boat, which was tied to the pier, and grabbed the dip net.
+I had no rod and reel handy.
 The big bass continued to swim down beside the pier toward me at a leisurely pace.
 I scooped it up with the net.
 It went crazy, thrashing and splashing.
 I died laughing.
 Stan gave a big “Urrrrrgghhhh”.
 I know what you are going to say.
 It is illegal to use a net to catch a bass.
 But I’m hoping the statute of limitations has run out.
 If it hasn’t, no judge will believe it and my wife does not have to testify.

 After closer examination, we understood why the whopper wasn’t scared away by me or of the finality of the approaching dip net.
 The bass was blind in its right eye, the one on the side by the pier.
-The bass never saw it coming.
+The bass never saw me coming.

 Stan was a stickler for details.
 He took the fish up to the Lantana Bay Grocery to be weighed on certified scales.
 Officially, it weighed seven pounds, four ounces.
 But I’m sticking with eight.
 It just sounds better.
 After a brief discussion of whether something might be wrong with the bass, we concurred he was okay.
 So we cleaned him and ate him for supper.

 It was that same yearning for exactness that led Stan to have a big talking clock in his guest bedroom on the lake.
 It wasn’t just any clock. it was a Coordinated Universal Time clock and radio.
 You could turn the volume down, but every minute, you could still hear exactly what time it was in the center of the universe.
 I can still hear the clock in the middle of the night, “Ping.
 Ping.
 It is now 2:31 a.m.
 Coordinated Universal Time”.
 CTU is the primary time standard by which the world regulates clocks and time around the world, a detail that would escape most folks.
+Not Stan.

 One final tale.
 In our high school days, Stan would often come back up to Bastrop and spend a few days fishing.
 One day we were clear on the backside of Bussey Brake Reservoir when we hit and stump and sheared the pin on our Evinrude Lightwin 3-horse.
 We couldn’t find a spare in the tackle box.
 Stan got out on the bank, walked a mile and a half down the levee and got one from Mr. Bardin at the boat dock.
 About the time I saw him walking back down the levee a couple hundred yards away, I remembered that Dad often put an extra shear pin on the back of the motor under a piece of black electric tape.
 Yep, there it was.